{% set baseFontFamily = "Open Sans" %} /* Add the font family you wish to use. You may need to import it above. */

 • Suppression list support

-For many companies in the data center, cloud services, or mission critical industries that need their email marketing campaigns to accelerate sales cycles (lead nurturing) and help onboard new customers (retention/customer marketing), in many cases an email service provider (ESP) is too light of a solution.
-The company really needs marketing automation (MA) that also takes care of email marketing, so traffic generation, lead generation, sales cycle acceleration, and customer retention data is all in one centralized platform.
+For many companies in the data center, cloud services, or mission-critical industries that need their email marketing campaigns to accelerate sales cycles (lead nurturing) and help onboard new customers (retention/customer marketing), in many cases, an email service provider (ESP) is too light of a solution.
+The company needs marketing automation (MA) that also handles email marketing.
+Hence, traffic generation, lead generation, sales cycle acceleration, and customer retention data are all in one centralized platform.

-Many small companies are way too concerned about the software costs and spend way too little time thinking about the labor/payroll/consulting costs, and the impact of email marketing on the company's bottom line with revenue generation.
+Many small companies are too concerned about software costs and spend too little time thinking about the labor/payroll/consulting costs and the impact of email marketing on the company's bottom line with revenue generation.
 When used correctly, email marketing campaigns should be at least as profitable as your highest-performing sales reps.

 Metrics That Provide the Best Insight